 Laws Prohibiting Sexual Harassment

-Employees are protected under both state and federal law against workplace sexual harassment.
+Both federal and state law protect employees against workplace sexual harassment.
 Federal law remedies for workplace sexual harassment are based on Title VII of the Civil Rights Act of 1964.
 State law remedies are based upon the California Fair Employment and Housing Act (“FEHA”).
 Victims of sexual harassment can recover for lost wages, future lost wages, emotional distress, attorney’s fees and in some cases, punitive damages.

 Retaliation Not Permitted

 Retaliation is illegal and can lead to a substantially higher jury verdict than otherwise would be the case.
-Because of this, employers should treat complaints of harassment very seriously and carefully address an employee’s concerns.
+Therefore, employers should treat complaints of harassment very seriously and carefully address an employee’s concerns.

 If you are being sexually harassed, it is a good idea to build a paper trail, including letters, photos, sexually explicit emails or other tangible items.
 If the evidence of offending conduct is on a large piece of furniture or other item that you cannot keep, take photographs of the evidence.